ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 Here's the one big problem we having standard solution today.
 [Language model](https://en.wikipedia.org/wiki/Language_model) is one of solution.
 There's are different between common language model.
 We need to generate [character-level language model](https://towardsdatascience.com/language-models-spellchecking-and-autocorrection-dd10f739443c)

 ## What is latent semantic indexing and where can it be applied?
 Projection into another space matrix.
-Word2vec is one the way doing this.
-Give you a word and prediction next few words(skip gram).
+LDA is one the way doing this.
+Try to get best result from compressing.
+It can be understand as compressed information with minimum information loss.

 ## What are stop words?
 Describe an application in which stop words should be removed.
 Wait to answer :P